davidpfister/odbc.f/README.md

 ```

 ### Generate the interface with swig
 One of the particularity of _odbc.f_ is that the interface for the c-binding is automatically generated with [swig-fortran](https://github.com/swig-fortran/swig.git) using the ODBC header files.
-In the present case, the unixODBC headers have been used.
-The headers have been included in the `include/` folder.
-They can also be downloaded directly from the original [repo](https://github.com/lurcher/unixODBC/tree/master/include).
+The headers have **not** been included in the `include/` folder.
+They can be downloaded directly from the original [repo](https://github.com/lurcher/unixODBC/tree/master/include).
+Make sure to place the files [sql.h](https://github.com/lurcher/unixODBC/blob/master/include/sql.h), [sqlext.h](https://github.com/lurcher/unixODBC/blob/master/include/sqlext.h) and [sqltypes.h](https://github.com/lurcher/unixODBC/blob/master/include/sqltypes.h) in the include folder before using `swig`.

 The following code will generate the file `sql.f90`, `sqlext.f90` and `sqltypes.f90`.